joshpbradley/electromagnetism-mechanics-library/README.md

 # Electromagnetic Library (EML)
+Project completed in 2022 - year 4 of MSci Computer Science degree.

 The EML (Electromagnetic Library) can be imported into Unity applications to simulate the deflection of charged particles in the presence of a non-linear magnetic field.
 Specifically, this library simulates the deflection of charged particles due to the Lorentz force, around magnetic dipoles.

 This is an academic project, created as a part of my fourth year of study at Lancaster University, to complete the MSci Computer Science course.